-Depending on your take on the seclusion aspect of quarantining, the solitude that one feels with yoga at home can be very welcomed.
-However, some people miss group activities, and online yoga classes can allow for camaraderie as well as peace of mind and exercise.
 Many classes can be completed in 20 or 30 minutes, and if you have good time management skills, practicing yoga during a work break can be extra-beneficial, giving you a quick mental break, reset, and physical outlet.

 How to start

 Before you even worry about where and how you’ll get guidance for your practice, you need to make sure to have the right equipment.
 Luckily, yoga doesn’t require much.
 Make sure you have plenty of space, a nice mat (not even a necessity if the floor is carpeted), and a few props to help you with certain poses (available online at most sporting goods stores).

 Next, add it to your weekly schedule.
 For daily yogis, you can achieve your goals in as little as 10 minutes a day—and, as mentioned, in the middle of the work day is even more beneficial.
 Don’t overdo it, though, as the point is to relax, not to stress yourself.
 So, only set aside whatever amount of time you can without adding to your stress.

 Which type of yoga is best for you?

 With time, a plan, and room to practice, you’re ready to find a class that best suits you.
 There are many different types of yoga, and some are quite physically demanding.
 It’s best to start with a guide that teaches simple poses and helps with ways to focus the mind.